Rahul713217/Digital-Signal-Processing/README.md

 ## `pip3 install pyqt5 matplotlib scipy`

+You need to modify `IP_ADDRESS` as per your need.
+Here I used localhost, same device will send the data and receive it.

 In the project directory, open two separate terminal.

 You'll need to run both the server and the client in separate terminals.